Create a real-time map

 When you sort the row in ascending order, the first few rows may have no value, meaning the station did not record a temperature the last time the data updated.
 You may need to scroll down the table until you find the coldest temperature.

 - Where is this station located?

 - Why is this station so cold?
 Is it primarily cold because of latitude, elevation, or season?

 Next, you'll take a closer look at your precipitation and pressure data.
 In conjunction with your other data layers, you'll predict where rainfall might occur in the near future.

 First, you'll compare current rainfall to wind patterns to see where the wind might cause rain clouds to travel in the near future.
 Then, you'll learn how pressure can affect precipitation and determine areas with high and low pressure systems.

-- Navigate to the Continental United States bookmark.
-Turn off the NOAA METAR Temperature layer and turn on the NEXRAD Precipitation and GOES Satellite Imagery Transparent layers.
+- Navigate to the Contiguous United States bookmark.
+In the Contents pane, turn off the NOAA METAR Temperature layer and turn on the NEXRAD Precipitation and GOES Satellite Imagery Transparent layers.